Code-Institute-Submissions/us-equity-markets-2017/README.md

 1. **About** - Provides users with a description of the dashboards purpose and what data is included.
 2. **User Guidance** - Provides users with guidance on how to use the dashboard.
 3. **Select Industry** - A drop-down selector, allowing users to select all or a specific industry.
-When a selection is made, each chart is automatically upated with the relevant industry data.
+When a selection is made, each chart is automatically updated with the relevant industry data.
 Allows users to reset all charts by selecting 'Select all'.
 4. **Number of Equities by Sector** - A bar chart displaying 'Number of Equities by Sector', which is updated by industry when a user makes a selection, using the 'Select Industry' drop-down selector.
-When a selection is made, each chart is automatically upated with the relevant industry data.
+When a selection is made, each chart is automatically updated with the relevant industry data.
 The bar chart provides an X and Y axis, visualisation of relevant data, and is useful for understanding comparisons.
 5. **Market Capitalisation by Sector** - A pie chart displaying 'Market Capitalisation by Sector', which is updated by industry when a user makes a selection, using the 'Select Industry' drop-down selector.
-When a selection is made, each chart is automatically upated with the relevant industry data.
+When a selection is made, each chart is automatically updated with the relevant industry data.
 Provides subset visualisation of all parts and is useful for understanding the whole picture.
 6. **Market Capitalisation by Domiciled Country** - A pie chart displaying 'Market Capitalisation by Domiciled Country', which is updated by industry when a user makes a selection, using the 'Select Industry' drop-down selector.
-When a selection is made, each chart is automatically upated with the relevant industry data.
+When a selection is made, each chart is automatically updated with the relevant industry data.
 Provides subset visualisation of all parts and is useful for understanding the whole picture.
 7. **Average Daily Volume by Sector** - A pie chart displaying 'Average Daily Volume by Sector', which is updated by industry when a user makes a selection, using the 'Select Industry' drop-down selector.
-When a selection is made, each chart is automatically upated with the relevant industry data.
+When a selection is made, each chart is automatically updated with the relevant industry data.
 Provides subset visualisation of all parts and is useful for understanding the whole picture.
 8. **Average Daily Volume by Domiciled Country** - A pie chart displaying 'Average Daily Volume by Domiciled Country', which is updated by industry when a user makes a selection, using the 'Select Industry' drop-down selector.
-When a selection is made, each chart is automatically upated with the relevant industry data.
+When a selection is made, each chart is automatically updated with the relevant industry data.
 Provides subset visualisation of all parts and is useful for understanding the whole picture.
 9. **Average Daily Volume per Equity by Sector** - A bar chart displaying 'Average Daily Volume per Equity by Sector', which is updated by industry when a user makes a selection, using the 'Select Industry' drop-down selector.
-When a selection is made, each chart is automatically upated with the relevant industry data.
+When a selection is made, each chart is automatically updated with the relevant industry data.
 The bar chart provides an X and Y axis, visualisation of relevant data, and is useful for understanding comparisons.
 10. **Average Daily Volume per Equity Vs. Price per Equity** - A scatter plot chart displaying 'Average Daily Volume per Equity Vs. Price per Equity', which is updated by industry when a user makes a selection, using the 'Select Industry' drop-down selector.
-When a selection is made, each chart is automatically upated with the relevant industry data.
+When a selection is made, each chart is automatically updated with the relevant industry data.
 Provides an X and Y axis, visualisation of relevant data, and is useful for understanding correlation/distribution.

 ### Features to Implement
 1. **Interactive Tutorial** - Add a feature to include an interactive tutorial.
-2. **Comma Seperator** - Update hoover metrics to include a comma seperator.
+2. **Comma Separator** - Update hoover metrics to include a comma separator.
-3. **X and Y axis** - Update to implement improved ways to style both axis's.
+3. **X and Y axis** - Update to implement improved ways to style both axes’.
 4. **Icons** - Add icons where more streamlined design can be achieved.

 ## Technologies Used